We woke to sunny clear skies and calm water! It was a lovely morning to be in the middle of nowhere!

 We were pleasantly surprised by how well-maintained the town was, despite many of the houses being vacant.
 There is also a very nice RV park in town, along with a great golf course.

+We drove the 22 km gravel road up to the old Anvil Range Mine.
 The closed mine consists of waste rock dumps, ore processing facilities, water treatment plants, tailings disposal facilities, and offices, shops and miscellaneous buildings.

 Tailing piles on the way up to the mine